Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 _started_ yet, is represented by its _initial continuation_ of type `Continuation<Unit>` that consists of its whole execution.

-As mentioned above, one of the driving requirements for this proposal is flexibility: we want to be able to support many existing asynchronous APIs and other use cases and minimize the parts hard-coded into the compiler.
+As mentioned above, one of the driving requirements for coroutines is flexibility: we want to be able to support many existing asynchronous APIs and other use cases and minimize the parts hard-coded into the compiler.
 As a result, the compiler is only responsible for support of suspending functions, suspending lambdas, and the corresponding suspending function types.